gaurav-panwar/my-resumes/Gaurav_CV.md

 ```
 ```
-Overview The project aimed at developing a system to maintain a database for customers, books, issued books and manipulate it to provide various information to help the library management in maintaining the library.
+Overview The project aimed at developing a system to maintain a database for customers, books, issued books and manipulate it to provide intuitive information to help the library management in maintaining the library.
 ```